 Same- or next-day swap

-We haul your full container and drop the empty one on the same staging pad so you never lose a loading hour.
+We haul the full container and drop the empty one back in the same spot so the crew keeps loading.

 Step 3